aki-art/ONI-Mods/AkisExtraTwitchEvents/readme.md

 - First time also permanently unlocks the Rad Dish recipe in the Electric grill, which uses Radish slices and Uranium.

 ## Egg
 Get egged. (covers part of the screen with an egg)

+## Spawn an elderly crab
+Spawns a giant pokeshell.
+This pokeshell cannot be ranched and does won't die of old age. but has massively increased metabolism and drop rates.

+## Polymoprh Potion!
+Transforms a duplicant into a Critter for a while.